gregcman/sucle/INSTALL.md

 Contents
 -
 1. Requirements
-2. How to install Common Lisp
+2. How to install Common Lisp and quicklisp
-3. How to install quicklisp
-4. How to use
+3. How to use
-5. Opengl Mishaps
+4. Opengl Mishaps

 If you:
 - Are new to Common Lisp, start at the beginning.
-- Are a Common Lisp and Quicklisp pro, skip to step 5, "How to use".
+- Are a Common Lisp and Quicklisp pro, skip to step 3, "How to use".
 - Have a system which is not a combination of {x86, x86-64}{Mac, Windows, Linux}, you will have to build GLFW 3.2 yourself

 1.Requirements
 -
-- A suitable Common Lisp
+- A suitable Common Lisp, which supports [CFFI](https://common-lisp.net/project/cffi/) and [bordeaux-threads](https://common-lisp.net/project/bordeaux-threads/)
 - [quicklisp](https://www.quicklisp.org/beta/)
 - [OpenGL](https://www.opengl.org/)
 - an internet connection to download quicklisp libraries

-Installation
+Installing Common Lisp and Quicklisp
 -

 ### 2. Installing/choosing the Common Lisp implementation:
 [Install SBCL](http://www.sbcl.org/).
 This means clicking on your architecture [from this table](http://www.sbcl.org/platform-table.html) and running the platform specific installer.
 If using Linux, an easier way to install is to enter `apt-get install sbcl` at the command line.

-Otherwise [skip if using SBCL]:
-- The implementation needs to support [CFFI](https://common-lisp.net/project/cffi/) and [bordeaux-threads](https://common-lisp.net/project/bordeaux-threads/)

 ### How to run the Common Lisp REPL
 Most implementations start through an executable that has a similar name as the implementation.
 In the case of installing SBCL with a Linux package manager, entering `sbcl` at the command line will run SBCL.
 However, there are installation situations in which you may need to execute a script or navigate to a directory to run the Common Lisp implementation, and this is implementation specific.